SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 - it rounds the number of messages to remove to the nearest number divisible by 5 (0, 5, 10, 15, 20, etc), so it is not as fine grained as manual numeric selection.

 ***

+### Memory Recall Strategy

+#### Recall only from this chat

+This is the default behavior of smart-context and pulls 'memories' only from the ChromaDB collection for this specific chat.

+#### Recall from all character chats

+This is an experimental behavior of smart-context which pulls 'memories' from all ChromaDB collections for the selected character.
+Hypothetically this should allow for the development of a more robust memory set spanning many interactions.
+Reccomended that this be used with 'Add to Bottom' or 'Custom Depth' strategies and 'kept messages' set to a low number so that ChromaDB will pull from memory sooner.

 ### Using Smart Context